Shivagupta03/news-aggregator/README.md

 7. Navigate to the client directory and run `npm install` to install the necessary dependencies.
 8. Start the client by running `npm run dev`.

-## Usage

-Once the project is set up and running, you can view news articles from various sources on the client side.

-## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.